AlanCoding/django-ansible-base/docs/rbac.md

 ROLE_CREATOR_DEFAULTS = ['change', 'delete', 'view']
 ```

+#### Managed Pre-Created Role Definitions

 In a post_migrate signal, certain RoleDefinitions are pre-created.
-You can customize that with the following setting,
+You can customize that with the following setting.
-or make it an empty dictionary to not create any.

 ```
 GATEWAY_ROLE_PRECREATE = {